finos/datahelix/docs/CucumberSyntax.md

 More examples can be seen in the [generator cucumber features](https://github.com/ScottLogic/datahelix/tree/master/generator/src/test/java/com/scottlogic/deg/generator/cucumber)

-We wont go into details on [gherkin specs](https://docs.cucumber.io/gherkin/) in this document, please use the gherkin documentation understand the syntax.
+We wont go into details on [gherkin specs](https://docs.cucumber.io/gherkin/) in this document, please use the gherkin documentation to understand the syntax.

 The framework supports setting configuration settings for the generator, defining the profile and describing the expected outcome.
 All of these are described below, all variable elements (e.g. `{generationStrategy}` are case insensitive), all fields and values **are case sensitive**.